IMPORTANT NOTICE FROM FIRM THAT FILED THE CASE: The Schall Law Firm Announces the Filing of a Class Action Lawsuit Against Nikola Corporation and Encourages Investors with Losses in Excess of $500,000 to Contact the Firm

-LOS ANGELES, CA / ACCESSWIRE / September 21, 2020 / The Schall Law Firm, a national shareholder rights litigation firm, announces the filing of a class action lawsuit against Nikola Corporation ("Nikola" or "the Company") (NASDAQ:NKLA) for violations of 10(b) and 20(a) of the Securities Exchange Act of 1934 and Rule 10b-5 promulgated thereunder by the U.S. Securities and Exchange Commission.
+LOS ANGELES, CA / ACCESSWIRE / September 23, 2020 / The Schall Law Firm, a national shareholder rights litigation firm, announces the filing of a class-action lawsuit against Nikola Corporation ("Nikola" or "the Company") (NASDAQ:NKLA) for violations of 10(b) and 20(a) of the Securities Exchange Act of 1934 and Rule 10b-5 promulgated thereunder by the U.S. Securities and Exchange Commission.

 Investors who purchased the Company's securities between June 4, 2020 and September 9, 2020, inclusive (the ''Class Period''), are encouraged to contact the firm before November 16, 2020.